moshtix/eb-deploy/README.md

 # eb-deploy
 Deploy websites to Elastic Beanstalk from the command line.
-Forked from original to allow the packaging and deployment to be broken up into separate steps.
-This allows continuous integration to add environent specific files to the deployment package that are not available or desired to be placed in source control.

-## Installation

-    npm install -g @mosthix/eb-deploy

-## Usage
 Forked version of https://github.com/tomhallam/eb-deploy `eb-deploy` will deploy the project in the current working directory to Elastic Beanstalk.

 This version breaks the deploy steps into 2
   * creating package
   * deploying package

+## Installation

+    npm install -g @mosthix/eb-deploy

+## Usage

 This tool is exposed as a command line program.
 See the information below for an explanation: